Jason2605/PyFilter/README.md

 ### Ignored IP addresses

-This is quite explanitory, if a regex matches however the IP address is within this list, it will be ignored so that IP address will not get banned.
+This is quite explanatory, if a regex matches however the IP address is within this list, it will be ignored so that IP address will not get banned.

 You can add more IPs
 `"ignored_ips": ["127.0.0.1", "123.456.789.1"]`